Linear Barcode ActiveX Control & DLL

-ActiveX Barcode Control & DLL User Manual & Tutorial
+ActiveX Barcode Control & DLL User Manual

-ActiveX Barcode Control Installation & Overview
+Installation & Overview

-Install the ActiveX Barcode Control package by running the executable file included in the package; this will register the control in Windows and install several implementation examples.
-The barcode control must be installed and registered in Windows before an application will be able to "identify" it.
+Install the ActiveX Barcode Control by running the executable file included in the package; this will register the control in Windows and install several implementation examples.
+The barcode control must be installed and registered in Windows before an application will be able to identify it.
 If desired, the DLL may also be registered manually from the command line by executing REGSVR32 DLLNAME at the prompt where DLLNAME is the name of the ActiveX DLL in the current directory.

-2. Install the barcode control in the desired application:
+2. Install the Barcode Control in the Desired Application

 After the control has been installed and registered on the PC, it may be activated in any application that supports ActiveX or COM.
 Several installation tutorials are included in this document.
 For applications that are not listed in this document, search the application's help file for information about how to utilize ActiveX controls.

-Microsoft Control Toolbox button
+Microsoft Control Toolbox Icon

 3. Size the control as necessary.